teamneusta/pimcore-testing-framework/README.md

 (e.g., for the [`security`](https://github.com/pimcore/skeleton/blob/10.2/config/packages/security.yaml)) to be present.

-You can use the `\Neusta\Pimcore\TestingFramework\Kernel\TestKernel` as a base, which already provides all necessary configurations with default values (see: `dist/config`).
+You can use the `\Neusta\Pimcore\TestingFramework\Kernel\TestKernel` as a base, which already provides all necessary configurations with default values (see: `dist/config` and `dist/pimcore10/config` or `dist/pimcore11/config`, depending on your Pimcore version).

 For a basic setup, you can use the `TestKernel` directly:
 ```php